 Each time it starts ScoreManager will ask whether you want to set up a new competition or open its Settings menu so that you can configure the settings for your competitions and create any Standard Grades.
 Both of these things are covered in depth in the User Manual.

 Once you have created your first competition ScoreManager will go directly to the main menu without this reminder.

-Both the DisplayManager and PanelRecorder programmes start a little differently to the main ScoreManager programme.
+Both the DisplayManager, PanelRecorder, UploadManager and PanelJudge programmes start a little differently to the main ScoreManager programme.

-Before they open their main screens they will ask you to find and link to the ScoreManager data file which has the information about the competition they will be working with.
-They do this because neither of them have their own data file and rely on the ScoreManager data file to hold the information they need to do their jobs.
+Before their main screen opens they will ask you to find and link to the ScoreManager data file which has the information about the competition they will be working with.
+They do this because none of them have their own data file and rely on the ScoreManager data file to hold the information they need to do their jobs.